ledepede1/golicense/README.md

 This system essentially works as an API.
 If you're using FiveM (set 'UsingFiveM' to true in the `config.json`), you make a request like this: `localhost:8080/api/fivem-bungeejump/LQC1h2WQwDBxEm6QlDhM/123.456.789`.
 Let's break it down:

-- The IP is typically set to localhost, as I run it locally.
+- The IP is in my case set to localhost, as I run it locally.
 - The port can be defined in the `config.json`.
 - The resource name is next in the URL, followed by the license key.
 - The IP address concludes the request.